-SENATE

-REPORT 109-164

-DESCHUTES RIVER CONSERVANCY REAUTHORIZATION ACT OF 2005

-OCTOBER 27, 2005.-Ordered to be printed

-Mr. Domenici, from the Committee on Energy and Natural Resources, submitted the following

-REPORT

-[To accompany S. 166]

-The Committee on Energy and Natural Resources, to which was referred the bill (S. 166) to amend the Oregon Resource Conservation Act of 1996 to reauthorize the participation of the Bureau of Reclamation in the Deschutes River Conservancy, and for other purposes, having considered the same, reports favorably thereon without amendment and recommends that the bill do pass.
+SENATE Report 110-22 DESCHUTES RIVER CONSERVANCY REAUTHORIZATION ACT OF 2007 February 16, 2007.-Ordered to be printed Mr. BINGAMAN, from the Committee on Energy and Natural Resources, submitted the following REPORT [To accompany S. 263] The Committee on Energy and Natural Resources, to which was referred the bill (S. 263) to amend the Oregon Resource Conservation Act of 1996 to reauthorize the participation of the Bureau of Reclamation in the Deschutes River Conservancy, and for other purposes, having considered the same, reports favorably thereon without amendment and recommends that the bill do pass.
+PURPOSE The purpose of S. 263 is to reauthorize the participation of the Bureau of Reclamation in the Deschutes River Conservancy through fiscal year 2016.

-PURPOSE OF THE MEASURE

-The purpose of S. 166 is to reauthorize the participation of the Bureau of Reclamation in the Deschutes River Conservancy through FY 2015.
 It also updates references to the Deschutes River Conservancy Working Group, redefines a quorum, and authorizes appropriations.

-BACKGROUND AND NEED

-The Deschutes River Conservancy, previously referred to as the Deschutes Resources Conservancy, was originally authorized in 1996 as a 5-year pilot project (P.L.
-104-208).
-It was reauthorized by Congress in 2000 (P.L.
-106-270).
+BACKGROUND AND NEED The Deschutes River Conservancy, previously referred to as the Deschutes Resources Conservancy, was originally authorized in 1996 as a 5-year pilot project (Public Law 104-208).
+It was reauthorized by Congress in 2000 (Public Law 106-270).
 The Deschutes drains Oregon's high desert along the eastern front of the Cascade Mountains and eventually flows into the Columbia River.
 The Deschutes River Conservancy was created to bring together diverse interests within the Basin, including irrigators, tribes, ranchers, environmentalists, businesses, local officials, and State and Federal agencies, in order to resolve potential conflicts and avoid crises over water allocation like that which occurred in the Klamath Basin in 2001.
 The Conservancy has worked to develop project criteria and identify potential projects for the benefit of water quality, water quantity, fish passage, and habitat improvement.
 Projects are selected by consensus and there is a 50-50 cost share component.
 The Conservancy has employed such mechanisms as voluntary, market-based programs to restore streamflows in the Deschutes Basin.
 It has worked to improve habitat and water quality in the Deschutes River.
 It has also planted more than 100,000 trees and installed 40 miles of riparian fencing.
 The existing authorization provides up to \$2 million for each of fiscal years 2002 through 2006.
 Funding is provided through the Bureau of Reclamation, the lead Federal agency.

-LEGISLATIVE HISTORY

-S. 166 was introduced by Senators Smith and Wyden on January 25, 2005, and referred to the Committee on Energy and Natural Resources.
-The Water and Power Subcommittee held a hearing on S. 166 on April 19, 2005 (S. Hrg.
-109-96).
-At the business meeting on September 28, 2005, the Committee on Energy and Natural Resources ordered S. 166 favorably reported without amendment.
+Reclamation's continued participation requires reauthorization.
+LEGISLATIVE HISTORY S. 263 was introduced by Senators Smith for himself and Senator Wyden on January 11, 2007, and referred to the Committee on Energy and Natural Resources.
+At its business meeting on January 31, 2007, the Committee ordered S. 263 favorably reported.
+During the 109th Congress, the Committee considered similar legislation, S. 166, introduced by Senator Smith on January 25, 2005.
+Senator Wyden was a co-sponsor.
+The Subcommittee on Water and Power held a hearing on S. 166 on April 19, 2005.
+S. Hrg.
+109-96.
+At the business meeting on September 28, 2005, the Committee ordered S. 166 favorably reported.
+S. Rept.
+109-164.
+S. 166 passed the Senate, by unanimous consent, on November 16, 2005.
+No further action occurred on S. 166 prior to the sine die adjournment of the 109th Congress.
+A companion measure, Section 2 of H.R.
+5079, was considered by the House of Representatives under suspension of the rules and passed by a voice vote on September 25, 2006.
+COMMITTEE RECOMMENDATION The Committee on Energy and Natural Resources, in open business session on January 31, 2007, by a voice vote of a quorum present, recommends that the Senate pass S. 263.
+SECTION-BY-SECTION ANALYSIS Section 1 sets forth the short title.

-COMMITTEE RECOMMENDATION

-The Committee on Energy and Natural Resources, in open business session on September 28, 2005, by unanimous vote of a quorum present, recommends that the Senate pass S. 166.

-SECTION-BY-SECTION ANALYSIS

-Section 1 sets forth the short title.